 - and other physicians and allied health professionals with an interest in the diagnosis and treatment of vascular disease.

-The Cleveland Clinic Foundation Center for Continuing Education designates this live activity for a maximum of 18.25 AMA PRA Category 1 CreditsTM.
-Physicians should only claim the credit commensurate with the extent of their participation in the activity.
+Cleveland Clinic Foundation Center for Continuing Education designates this live activity for a maximum of 16 AMA PRA Category 1 CreditsTM.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Participants claiming CME credit from this activity may submit the credit hours to the American Osteopathic Association for Category 2 credit.

-Your CME certificate will be available online immediately following the meeting.
-An e-mail with a unique password and instructions on how to obtain the certificate and complete a brief, optional course evaluation will be sent to all registered attendees.
+Your CME certificate will be available online within two weeks after the meeting.
+An e-mail with a unique password and instructions on how to obtain the certificate and complete a brief course evaluation will be sent to all registered attendees.
 The e-mail will be sent to the e-mail address that was used to register the attendee.
 Please note that CME Certificates must be claimed by February 29, 2024.

 Presentation slides will be used as abstracts and will be available on the program page of the AVIDsymposium web site at www.AVIDsymposium.org after the meeting.
 Abstracts will be available on the web site for one full year.

 The Cleveland Clinic Foundation Center for Continuing Education complies with the legal requirements of the Americans with Disability Act.
-If any participant of the AVIDsymposium requires special assistance, please send written request to AVIDsymposium by e-mail to email@example.com, or by fax to (845) 368-2324, at least one month prior to the activity.
+If any participant of the AVIDsymposium requires special assistance, please send written request to AVIDsymposium by e-mail to email@example.com at least one month prior to the activity.

 The information in this educational activity is provided for general medical education purposes only and is not meant to substitute for the independent medical judgment of a physician relative to diagnostic and treatment options of a specific patient's medical condition.
 The viewpoints expressed in this CME activity are those of the authors/faculty.
 They do not represent an endorsement by The Cleveland Clinic Foundation.
 In no event will The Cleveland Clinic Foundation be liable for any decision made or action taken in reliance upon the information provided through this CME activity.